 The batter is ready when it ribbons down from the spatula.
 When you lift the spatula form the mixture, a solid line or ribbon of the mixture will fall from the spoon into the bowl and slowly disappear into the mixture.

 Pipe the batter into circles to create French Macarons

 Pour the batter into a pastry bag with a ½ inch plain round tip.

-Preheat your oven to 300F.
 Let the macarons sit at room temperature until dry to touch.
 You should be able to lightly touch them with your finger without any of the batter sticking to your finger.
-This can take anywhere from 15 minutes to an hour, depending on the humidity in your area.
+(This can take anywhere from 15 min to 1 hour, depending on the humidity in your area.)

 Bake the macarons one sheet at a time for 18 minutes, rotating the sheet halfway through.

-I’m convinced that anyone can make Gluten Free Macarons with this simple step by step recipe and my tips!
-Macarons are way easier to make than you think!!
+I’m convinced that anyone can make gluten-free French macarons with this simple step by step recipe and my tips.
+French macarons are way easier to make than you think!!

 - 275 grams finely ground almond flour (blanched)

-- 250 grams powdered sugar (can be organic)
+- 250 grams powdered sugar (try this monkfruit 1:1 powdered sugar)